Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Related works

-Where $F_1$ to $F_k$ are factors, $\beta_{i1}$ to $\beta_{ik}$ are coefficients which measure the sensitivity of the factors, also known as factor loadings. $\alpha_i$ is the intercept of the linear model, it can be interpreted as a pricing error, and the residual $\epsilon_i$ can present the firm-specific risks.
-This theory suggests that if the pricing mismatches the factors’ offers, investors can take advantage of the arbitrage.
-It is known as Arbitrage Pricing Theory (APT).
-The profit from the arbitrage is equal to $\alpha_i$ which is that the returns cannot be explained fully by the factors.
-The model frame released the single-factor assumption from CAPM, hence, it increased the flexibility of the model.
+Where $F_1$ to $F_k$ are factors, $\beta_{i1}$ to $\beta_{ik}$ are factor loadings which measure the sensitivity of the factors. $\alpha_i$ is the intercept of the linear model, which represents the pricing error (namely, abnormal return for investors or anomaly in the empirical asset pricing context), and the residual $\epsilon_i$ represents the firm-specific risks.
+This theory suggests that if pricing errors exist, investors can take advantage of the existing market arbitrage opportunities.
+It is known as the Arbitrage Pricing Theory (APT).
+The profit from the arbitrage is equal to $\alpha_i$, which means that the returns cannot be explained fully by the factors.
+The model frame relaxed the single-factor assumption of CAPM, thereby improving the model's flexibility.
 However, with such a frame, scholars still struggle with questions such as what factors should be present and how many factors should appear in a single frame.
 The most well-known multi-factor model is the Fama-French 3-factor model (FF3) \citep{Fama1993CommonBonds}.
 It deployed the market factor together with size and value (book-to-market ratio) factors to the APT frame, which improved the explanation of the sorted portfolios.
 The FF3 model led to an increased enthusiasm for research on factor exploration afterwards.
-Researchers developed new factors and models based on the APT frame and had the massive competition competed models on the their interpretability factors and their combinations’ interpretability which normally presented as the higher coefficient of determination and insignificant value of $\alpha$.
+Researchers developed new factors and models based on the APT framework, and had the massive competitive models on their innovative factors and factor combinations, which pursue the insignificant $\alpha$ for proving a better interpretability of the factors.
 For example, \citet{Carhart1997OnPerformance} extended FF3 to 4 factors by adding the momentum factor, while \citet{Novy-Marx2013ThePremium} proposed adding a gross profit factor to the FF3 frame.
-Further development led to the Fama French 5 factor (FF5) model \citep{Fama2015AModel} which added profitability and investment factors to FF3. \citet{Hou2015DigestingApproach} optimized the FF5’s investment factor by Tobin's Q theory \citep{Tobin1969ATheory} which utilized the ratio of the market value of the company and replaced the cost of capital to measure the quality of investment.
-They offered great ideas on how to interpret asset or portfolio returns.
-However, with continuously emerging new factors and countless combinations brought by these factors, it remains a key research challenge to assess the reliability of different factors.
-There are four hundred plus factors which play a role in stock pricing \citep{Hou2020ReplicatingAnomalies}.
-Handpicking factors may cause the ‘omitted variable’ issue, which means important variables are neglected intentionally or unintentionally.
-However, inserting all factors in the APT frame causes the ‘dimensionality disaster’ since it leads to the heavy multicollinearity issue of the linear APT frame, which lowers the interpretability of the factors. \\
+Further development led to the Fama-French 5-factor (FF5) model \citep{Fama2015AModel}, which added profitability and investment factors to the FF3. \citet{Hou2015DigestingApproach} optimized the FF5’s investment factor by Tobin's Q theory \citep{Tobin1969ATheory}, which utilized the ratio of the market value of the company and replaced the cost of capital to measure the quality of investment.
+They offered great ideas for interpreting asset or portfolio returns.
+However, with continually emerging factors and countless combinations among them, it remains a key research challenge to assess the reliability of different factors.
+There are 400+ factors that play a role in stock pricing \citep{Hou2020ReplicatingAnomalies}.
+Handpicking factors may cause the ‘omitted factor’ issue, where important variables are intentionally or unintentionally neglected.
+However, inserting all factors in the unpenalized linear APT frame causes the ‘dimensionality disaster’ since it leads to problems, such as overfitting and instability of estimation, which cause the false factor detection and enlarged pricing errors. \\